County amends land use codes regarding agritourism, camping

-Chaffee County Commissioners spent about five hours Tuesday considering Land Use Code text amendments concerning agritourism and private land as part of module 1 of the Land Use Code update.
+Chaffee County commissioners spent about five hours Tuesday considering land use code text amendments concerning agritourism and private land as part of Module 1 of the code update.

-After fine-tuning the language in each section, commissioners approved text amendments for the sections regarding agritourism, camping on private land for personal use and the first section regarding private land camping.
+After fine-tuning the language in each section, commissioners approved text amendments for the sections on agritourism, camping on private land for personal use and the first section on private land camping.

 The remaining section covering workforce camping on private land was continued to the Oct.
 11 meeting.